How Do You Interpret a Base Currency Exchange Rate Quotes

 From 2010, Brokers started to implement the 5th decimal quotes, the fifth point is referred to as the fractional Pip.
 Before this all the quotes were 4 decimal places and that is when the last point was referred to as a pip.
 Hence, when trading always use the fourth point & not the fifth decimal as the pip size.

-If you trade with a online broker using 5 points (all brokers now use 5 decimal point format), then 1 fractional pip which is the fifth decimal point, will be equal to $1 per 1 standard contract.
-However, this is just the Fraction of a pip and not the original Pip.
-To Make up one Point you'll have to use 10 points, (it is like rounding off to the fourth decimal point).
+If you trade with a online broker using 5 points (all brokers now use 5 decimal point format), then 1 fractional pip which is the fifth decimal point, will be equivalent to $1 per 1 standard contract.
+However, this is just the Fraction of a pip & not the original and initial Pip.
+To Make up one Point you will have to use 10 points, (it is like rounding off to the fourth decimal point).

-This is how the quotes were displayed before 2010 - 4 decimal points format
+This is how the quotes were displayed and shown before 2010 - 4 decimal points format

 1.4501-1.4500 = 0.0001 (1 pip)